UX Core - Cognitive Science and User Experience

 Even now, many governments have thousands of scientists working daily, studying the human brain's work and its errors to optimize our choice and give us the opportunity to make choices that are in our best interest in such ways that do not limit our choice.

-The choice architecture is a description of mind and cognitive biases to which the target audience is exposed to and decisions on how to display the order of the elements involved in the choice that should be made by that audience.
+Choice architecture is a description of mind and cognitive biases to which the target audience is exposed and decisions on how to display the order of the elements involved in the choice that the audience should make.